chaypaterson/raycaster/README.md

 * The rest of the file (3 * rows * columns * layers * sizeof(float)): voxel colour data.

 Currently voxel colour data is 3 channel floating point.
 This might change in the future (alpha channels/opacity maybe) but is not a priority.
+Conventionally, I put the file extension as `.cube` but this is arbitrary as long as the format is as described above.

 Once you have written your 3D colour data to a file, you can load that colour data into the cube and render it by invoking `./renderer --load [yourfile.cube]`.